 Spillway

-The spillway had two gates open 2.5 ft each (1550 cfs) Tuesday.
-There's less water coming out this week making it more "fishable".
-Good crappie reports have been coming from the old river run; using a weighted chartreuse cork above the bait has been the key to bites.
-Water out of the current right on the rocks will produce some, too.
+The spillway had all gates closed (0 cfs) Tuesday.
+Expect the gates to be slowly opened as flooding abates.
+Fishing will improve when the gates reopen.
+Good crappie reports have been coming from the old river run (boat or bank); using a weighted chartreuse cork above the bait has been the key to bites.
+Water out of the current right on the rocks will produce crappie, too.
 Catfishing is best in eddies on natural bait fished near the bottom - use a bobber or slipcork to keep from losing tackle in the rocks.
-Lines baited with live bait fished down the river have been productive.
+Lines using live bait fished down the river have been productive.
 White Bass will be in the current where you can drift a 2-jig rig just off bottom or fish small crankbaits or tailspinner lures.
 For largemouths, fish spinnerbaits or soft plastics along the rocks.
 Expect frequent gate closures and openings as the Corps maintains the rule curve in the reservoir above.
 Best luck in the spillway is when some water is being released, but not too much.

 Spillway gate openings, flow rates, and spillway water levels can be obtained at (662)226-5911 or check at Vicksburg District Daily River Bulletin OR Yazoo River Basin Reservoirs (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.